ylamadanie/ylamadanie/README.md

 ## 👋 Hi, I’m Yusef Lamadanie

-- 💼 Student Innovation Analyst at the Fisher College of Business – Center for Innovation Strategies
-- 🎓 Graduating with BSBA in Information Systems from The Ohio State University in December 2025

 Here you’ll find projects, coursework, and dashboards that highlight my analytics skills and business insight.

 > 🚧 I’m actively building out this portfolio, more data analytics projects coming soon!